 \subsection{Related Work}

-{\bf Capacity Modification:} Chen and Cs{\'{a}}ji~\cite{ChenCsaji23CapAAMAS} studied a problem similar to ours for the case of strict preference lists.
-The goal was to augment the instance by increasing hospital quotas such that the resulting instance admits a resident-perfect stable matching.
-They showed that with the \MINMAX\ objective, the problem admits a polynomial-time algorithm.
-In contrast, somewhat surprisingly, for \SSM, we get an NP-hardness result (Theorem~\ref{thm:minmax}) for \MINMAX.
-They also consider the \MINSUM\ objective, and show NP-hardness for obtaining an augmented instance that admits a stable and resident-perfect matching under the \MINSUM\ objective.
-Note that this also implies NP-hardness for constructing an augmented instance in the \HRHT\ setting for achieving a strongly stable and resident-perfect matching.
+{\bf Capacity Modification:} Chen and Cs{\'{a}}ji~\cite{ChenCsaji23CapAAMAS} studied a problem similar to ours in the setting of strict preference lists, with the goal of augmenting hospital quotas so that the resulting instance admits a resident-perfect stable matching.
+They showed that, under the \MINMAX\ objective, the problem admits a polynomial-time algorithm.
+In contrast, perhaps surprisingly, the \MINMAX\ objective for \SSM\ yields an NP-hardness result (Theorem~\ref{thm:minmax}).
+They also consider the \MINSUM\ objective and show that the problem of obtaining an optimal augmented instance that admits a stable and resident-perfect matching under \MINSUM\ is NP-hard.
+This also implies that constructing an augmented instance in the \HRHT\ setting that admits a strongly stable, resident-perfect matching is NP-hard.
 However, without the resident-perfectness requirement, our result in Theorem~\ref{thm:MinSum} gives a polynomial-time algorithm.

 Capacity modification to achieve specific objectives has attracted significant interest in recent years.
 Bobbio~\etal~\cite{BobbioCLT22CapacityVar} explored the complexity of determining the optimal variation (augmentation or reduction) of hospital quotas to achieve the best outcomes for residents, subject to stability and capacity variation constraints, and showed NP-hardness results.
 In a follow-up work, Bobbio~\etal\cite{BobbioCLRT23Capacity} developed a mixed integer linear program to address this issue, and provided a comprehensive set of tools for obtaining near-optimal solutions.
-Gokhale~\etal~\cite{GokhaleSNV24AAMASCap} considered the problem of modifying hospitals' quotas to achieve two objectives -- (i) to obtain a stable matching so as to match a given pair, and, (ii) to stabilize a given matching, either by only augmenting or only reducing hospital quotas.
+Gokhale~\etal~\cite{GokhaleSNV24AAMASCap} considered the problem of modifying hospitals' quotas to achieve two objectives -- (i) to obtain a stable matching so as to match a given pair, and (ii) to stabilize a given matching, either by only augmenting or only reducing hospital quotas.
 Afacan~\etal\cite{AfacanDL24CapDesign} examined capacity design in the \HR\ setting, to achieve a stable matching that is not Pareto-dominated by any other stable matching.